qiskit-community/qiskit-metal/docs/index.rst

 then join the `#metal <https://qiskit.slack.com/archives/C01R8KP5WP7>`_ channel to communicate with the developers and other participants.
 You may also use this channel to learn about upcoming weekly tutorials and to inquire about potential collaborations.

+.. rubric:: **Live tutorials and Q&A**:
+We host live tutorials and Q&A sessions, `sign up here <https://airtable.com/shrxQEgKqZCf319F3>`_ to receive an invite to the upcoming sessions.
+For past sessions & videos, see `here <https://github.com/Qiskit/qiskit-metal/blob/main/README_Tutorials.md>`_.

 .. rubric:: **Qiskit Metal Vision**:

 Designing quantum devices is the bedrock of the quantum ecosystem,